|

 around the stadium to try to get you on your way as quickly as possible.

-baseball field along Stadium Drive. or you can go through the secondary
+baseball field along Stadium Drive. or if you are in the lot next to the

 traffic.
 This is your best option for access to North and